 On the flip side, this is prime fodder for some great Northern Lights viewing, when it is not snowing or raining, that is.

-When is the Best Time to Go to Iceland
+The Best Time to Go to Iceland by Activity

 Not all activities are available here all the time.
 Depending on what you want to do, you may need to adjust your travel plans.
 Here is when to go to Iceland based on what activities are popular.